gngrwzrd/ios-over-air-distribute/readme.md

 4. Use devices.txt file from server; add them to your adhoc distribution provision in the apple member center.
 5. In Xcode, archive and export adhoc distribution.
 Save the IPA for step 6.
 6. Generate installation files.
-7. Upload generated files to your server.
+7. Upload generated files and IPA to your server.

 Example generating files for step 1:

 	python distribute.py -n \
 	--appname=MyApp \
-	--organization=com.gngrwzrd \
+	--org=com.gngrwzrd \
 	--bundleid=com.gngrwzrd.MyApp \
 	--version=1.0 \
 	--baseurl=http://mywebsite.com/apps/MyApp \